targuli1/color-assist/README.md

-# color-assist
+# Color Assist
-Google Chrome extension for visualizing colors in varieties of color blindness.
+Google Chrome extension for visualizing webpage colors in varieties of color blindness.